 God deeply desires us to experience freedom, using it to love and serve one another without fear or manipulation (Galatians 5).
 Transformation to that happens when the gospel informs our identity, redeeming even the darkest aspects of our lives through the power of His Spirit and relational support.

 We want Mosaic to be a community where people feel safe to admit their struggles.
 After all, we all have them.
 And it’s only after confession that we can hear the words, “Me too.”
 By being open in a healthy and safe space, we also can experience the power of prayer and a biblical worldview that actively reinforms our outlook, founding it on truth rather than scars, fear, and habit (James 5).

-Counseling and Recovery Groups create this kind of environment where a small community that understands what you’re facing can regularly walk alongside you as you pursue clarity and wholeness.
+Recovery Groups create this kind of environment where a small community that understands what you’re facing can regularly walk alongside you as you pursue clarity and wholeness.

 Our Recovery Groups meet weekly to explore the truth and way of Jesus in a therapeutic community that knows and prays for each other.
 All of the groups are led by trained volunteers or staff.

 Some focus on addiction, others on the consequences of abuse, and some on loss.
 Similarly, depending upon their nature, some groups are geared solely for women while others for men.
 Most meet on Monday nights at our Winter Garden Campus, but there are some exceptions.